the-sett/elm-auth-aws/README.md

 A simple authentication may be all that is required in order to access server side resources.
 This scenario is covered by a so-called resource server which adds scopes to the tokens and your back-end logic must check the token in order to verify these scopes in order to allow access to protected resource.

+## Automatic access token refresh.

+When the `LoggedIn` state is achieved, the `update` function will return a `Cmd` which is a timer task.
+When this timer task expires, it automatically performes a refresh of the access token from the refresh token.
+The expiry interval is chosen to come 30 seconds before the access token expires, or half-way to the access token expiry, whichever is further in the future.

 # An extended API for Cognito.

 ## Amazon IAM Identities.